The dilaton gravity hologram of double-scaled SYK: The gravitational dual of DSSYK

 where $H_n(x\vert q)$ are $q$-Hermite polynomials.
-The measure in the $L$-basis is flat.
-A surprising fact from the dilaton gravity point of view is that the gravitational Hilbert space of sine dilaton gravity is \emph{discretized} (this is completely standard in the DSSYK side of the duality)
+In the approach of our follow-up work \cite{Blommaert:2024whf}, the discretization of the length $L$ emerges from gauging the periodicity of the momentum variable $\mathbf{P}$.
+As a consequence, from the dilaton gravity point of view, the gravitational Hilbert space of sine dilaton gravity is \emph{discretized} (this is completely standard in the DSSYK side of the duality)

 Another way to say this is that \emph{spacetime} is discretized, even though we started with a simple innocent-looking action \eqref{1.1 sinedil} without a priori discretization.
-Thus, in our theory, discretization is a consequence of quantization, in the same way that in the q-Schwarzian theory non-commutativity (the algebra of the coordinates $(\varphi,\beta,\gamma)$) follows from canonical quantization and is not a priori present in the theory \cite{Blommaert:2023opb}.
-This suggests that perhaps one should think of sine dilaton gravity as identical to quantum gravity on the quantum disk \cite{Almheiri:2024ayc,Berkooz:2022mfk,Berkooz:2023cqc}, with the latter picture arising upon quantization.
+Thus, in our theory, discretization is a consequence of quantization, in the same way that in the q-Schwarzian theory non-commutativity (the algebra of the coordinates on the quantum group manifold $(\varphi,\beta,\gamma)$) follows from canonical quantization and is not a priori present in the classical theory \cite{Blommaert:2023opb}.
+This suggests that perhaps one should think of sine dilaton gravity as identical to quantum gravity on the quantum hyperbolic disk \cite{Almheiri:2024ayc,Berkooz:2022mfk,Berkooz:2023cqc}, with the latter picture arising upon quantization.

 More generically, it is remarkable that in this relatively simple model of gravity a discretized bulk Hilbert space arises almost for free, whereas for instance in JT gravity one has to work very hard \cite{Iliesiu:2024cnh}, including wormholes \cite{Cotler:2016fpe,Saad:2018bqo,Saad:2019pqd,Blommaert:2019hjr,Almheiri:2019qdq,Penington:2019kki,Iliesiu:2021ari, Blommaert:2020seb,Blommaert:2022lbh,Saad:2022kfe,Griguolo:2023jyy,Griguolo:2024htx} and modify the definition of the theory to reduce it to one member of the ensemble \cite{Blommaert:2019wfy,Marolf:2020xie,Blommaert:2021fob,Saad:2019lba} to obtain a discretized Hilbert space.